-- H. Permanent Absences.
+- 4. Entire Household Absence: The entire household cannot be absent from the unit for more than 60 days in a 12-month period or they will be considered permanently absent.
+If the entire household must leave the household for more than 60 days in a 12 month period, the unit will not be considered to be their principle place of residence and they will be terminated from the program unless the absence is due to medical reasons that can be verified. - H. Permanent Absences.
 The family must report in writing to LHA to declare a family member permanently absent from the household.
-LHA will accept other forms of communication other than writing to accommodate a disability. - 1.
-Spouse and other Adult members.
+LHA will accept other forms of communication other than writing to accommodate a disability. - 1) Spouse and other Adult members.
 If the spouse or other adult member leaves, and the family declares in writing that the spouse or other member is permanently absent, LHA will require verification of the move before it will consider them permanently absent and remove them from the lease.
-LHA will consider a person permanently absent if one of the following is provided: - 1.
-Divorce or legal separation. - 2.
-Lease in their name at another location. - 3.
-Utility bills or other appropriate documentation in their name proving residence at another location. - 4.
-Statements from other agencies such as Health and Human Services. - 5.
-Protection or Restraining Order obtained by one family member against another. - 6.
-Proof of incarceration. - 7.
-At LHA discretion, a written statement from the family with a forwarding address. - 2.
-Military (adult child): If an adult child goes into the military and leaves the household, he/she will be determined permanently absent. - 3.
+LHA will consider a person permanently absent if one of the following is provided:

+- a.
+Divorce or legal separation. - b.
+Lease in their name at another location and additional supporting documentation of move out, E.G. DHHA verification person no longer in household, driver's license, bank statements, etc. - c.
+Utility bills or other appropriate documentation in their name proving residence at another location. - d.
+Statements from other agencies such as Health and Human Services. - e.
+Protection or Restraining Order obtained by one family member against another. - f.
+Proof of incarceration. - g.
+At LHA discretion, a written statement from the family with a forwarding address. - (i) Military (adult child): If an adult child goes into the military and leaves the household, he/she will be determined permanently absent. - 3.
 Children.
 Children (age 17 and under) will be considered permanently absent as reported by the Head of Household. - I. Public Housing Over Income.

 In accordance with HOTMA: Housing Opportunity Through Modernization Act of 2016.
 Families that have an income that exceeds the applicable income limit (120% of the area median income) for two consecutive years will have their tenancy terminated within six months of the second income determination.
-LHA shall notify the family of the potential termination after one year of the family's income exceeding the over-income limit.
-The two year time limit will begin with a tenant's next annual review that is effective on or after April 1, 2019.
+LHA shall notify the family of the potential termination after one year of the family's income exceeding the overincome limit.

+The two-year time limit will begin with a tenant's next annual review that is effective on or after April 1, 2019.

-PART XI ANNUAL RECERTIFICATION TAX CREDIT & REDUCED RENT UNITS
+SECTION XI ANNUAL RECERTIFICATION TAX CREDIT & REDUCED RENT UNITS

-LHA will annually re-certify the income of households occupying units subject to the requirements of the Low Income Housing Tax Credit Program.
+LHA will annually re-certify the income of households occupying units subject to the requirements of the Low-Income Housing Tax Credit Program.
 LHA will determine whether the household's income still meets the requirements of the Tax Credit program.
-For Wood Bridge, Summer Hill, Sunny Ridge and Crossroads Housing, LHA will comply with the Post Year 15 compliance requirements as issued by the Nebraska Investment Finance Authority (NIFA), which may not require Annual Re-certifications.
+For Wood Bridge, Summer Hill, Sunny Ridge, Prairie Crossing, and Crossroads Housing, LHA will comply with the Post Year 15 compliance requirements as issued by the Nebraska Investment Finance Authority (NIFA), which may not require Annual Recertifications.
 For Tax Credit and Reduced Rent tenants who are also Section 8 tenants, LHA will utilize the annual Section 8 review to fulfill the requirements of the Tax Credit recertification.
 Although LHA will utilize the annual Section 8 review, LHA will not utilize or act upon changes reflected by interim Section 8 reviews.
-For the purpose of the Tax Credit program, LHA will require families to report only changes in household composition or student status between annual recertifications, and will act as necessary to maintain occupancy standards and compliance with the Tax Credit program.
+For the purpose of the Tax Credit program, LHA will require families to report only changes in household composition or student status between annual recertifications and will act as necessary to maintain occupancy standards and compliance with the Tax Credit program.